 NOTE: I have since purchased an Apple XDR screen for my laptop that I wrote about here.

-Okay, this is another really tough area.
-99.99999% of your photography will be seen on a device of some sort when you share it (phone or tablet).
-So get used to the fact that you have ZERO control over how your photos are seen to everyone else in the world.
-You can get the best screen in the world and it won’t do any good.
-The best you can do is just edit consistently.
 You’ll read a ton about sRGB and Adobe RGB, etc… So my suggestion is decide if you are printing A LOT or not, and how important this is.
 If it’s important you’re going to spend more money.
 If you think you’re going to print at least every week or two (lab or at home), then you may want to spring for a more expensive monitor that comes close to supporting the Adobe RGB color space.
-If not, go with the cheapest thing you can find.
+If not, no need to go with an expensive monitor like BenQ or Eizo.

 I know that all sounds vague, but my advice is that most of you reading this aren’t printing often.
 So don’t buy a screen that is made for printing, or you’re wasting money.
-Even if you don’t have a screen made for printing, you can easily dial in your settings and develop a workflow to get a good print with any screen (I do, and rarely use the BenQ anymore).
+Even if you don’t have a screen made for printing, you can easily dial in your settings and develop a workflow to get a good print with any screen (I do, and don’t use the BenQ anymore).

 Finally, if you need something a little more concrete here’s some suggestions: